 Students will learn about the Ohio symbols and the different presidents associated with Ohio.
 They will use map skills to locate the birth and death places of each Ohio president.
 In small groups, students will make a presentation about one of the eight presidents from Ohio.

 Destination Stark County (8th-12th Grade)

-A docent will introduce students to the science contained on the three islands of Discover World and then allow students to explore each island on their own.
-On the Natural History Island they will learn about dinosaurs, ice age animals and people, and explore in the rock and mineral area.
+A trained docent or staff member will introduce students to the science contained on the three islands of Discover World and then allow students to explore each island on their own.
+On the Natural History Island, they will learn about dinosaurs, ice age animals and people, and explore the rock and mineral area.
 Students will meet the animals of Ecology Island and learn about their habitats and food chains.
-Fascination Station is filled with hands-on physical science exhibits for students to explore.
+Fascination Station is filled with interactive physical science exhibits for students to explore.
+Topics include:

 Science Expeditions (Available September-March)

 Science Expeditions take place in our school house in the Street of Shop and includes five grade appropriate programs.
 Each program was designed around the Ohio Learning Standards.
 Students will be challenged to think critically, problem solve and work together to achieve common goals.